anovik/HearthstoneSdk/README.md

 https://develop.battle.net/documentation/guides/getting-started

-To start working with Hearthstone API directly or through HearthstoneSdk you need to create Battle.net account and generate client id and client secret.
+To start working with Hearthstone API directly or through HearthstoneSdk you need to create a Battle.net account and generate a client id and client secret.

 To run HearthstoneSdkTests you need to insert your client id and client secret in the code: